Aqsa-Ibrahim/Student-Career-Management-System/README.md

-# Student-Career-Management-System
+Student-Career-Management-System
-This is a student career management system which tracks student academic record like marks skills mistakes and also gives AI suggestions.
+The Student Career Management System is a modern educational tool that helps students monitor their academic progress, identify weak areas, and receive personalized improvement suggestions.
+It combines data tracking, analytics, and artificial intelligence to support smarter learning decisions.